vitessio/website/content/en/docs/16.0/reference/vreplication/metrics.md

 weight: 85
 ---

 VReplication exports several metrics using the expvars interface.
-These are available at the `debug/vars` endpoint of vttablet's http status pages.
-[More details here](../../features/monitoring/#3-push-based-metrics-system#3-push-based-metrics-system)
+These are available at the `/debug/vars` endpoint of vttablet's http status pages.
+[More details can be found here](../../features/monitoring/#3-push-based-metrics-system).

-## Target Metrics
+## Target Tablet Metrics

 #### VReplicationCopyLoopCount, VReplicationCopyLoopCountTotal

-During the copy phase we run one loop of bulk copy for approximately an hour at a time before running catchup. _VReplicationCopyLoopCount_ counts the number of times this loop has run for each stream and _VReplicationCopyLoopCountTotal_ the total across all streams.
+During the copy phase we run one loop of bulk copy for approximately an hour at a time (by default) before running catchup. _VReplicationCopyLoopCount_ counts the number of times this loop has run for each stream and _VReplicationCopyLoopCountTotal_ the total across all streams.

 #### VReplicationCopyRowCount, VReplicationCopyRowCountTotal